weberk/oracle-db-operator/README.md

 DATABASE IS READY TO USE!
 #########################
 ```

+If an existing external CDB is used, as in Scenario 2, then the script examples/database/configmaps/init.sql should be executed on it.
+It creates a special CDB user with corresponding privileges, that is needed by ORDS for PDB life-cycle operations.

 Create a config map for initial ORDS configuration:
 ```bash
 kubectl create configmap oracle-db-ords-config \